PillarBox-hub/Understanding-Programing-for-Data-Science/README.md

 # Task Two

 1. Using external python libraries to carry out statistical and analytical tests on csv files.
-Statistical tests include carrying out hypothesis and determining relationships between some given variables.
+Statistical tests include carrying out hypothesis test and determining relationships between some given variables.